anydotcrypto/docs.any.sender/docs/echoRecipe/README.md

 ```

 #### 5. Form the relay tx
 The relay tx defines all the properties of what any.sender must do.
-A relay tx is very similar to a normal transaction except for some differing fields.
+A relay tx is very similar to a normal transaction except for a few fields.
 You can read more about the individual fields [here](./relayTransaction.md).
 ```js
 const currentBlock = await provider.getBlockNumber();
 const deadline = currentBlock + 405;